ZainRizvi/ZainRizvi.github.io/_posts/2020-05-09-remembering-what-you-read-zettelkasten-vs-para.md

 tweets: []

 ---
 I love reading.
 But retaining what I read tends to be a challenge.
 I usually walk away from a book feeling good but with only a faint idea of what was in there.
 Heck, if I spend a couple hours online I'll barely remember what articles I read!
 And it's not just me, studies show that [you only retain a tiny percentage of what you read](https://learningsolutionsmag.com/articles/1379/brain-science-the-forgetting-curvethe-dirty-secret-of-corporate-training).

-I hated the idea of wasting all that time I spent reading, so about a year ago I started looking into ways to retain what I learned.
+I hated the idea of wasting all that time I spent reading, so a year ago I started looking into ways to retain what I learned.

 # The Contenders

 My first attempt led me to Farnam Street’s tips on [remembering what you read](https://fs.blog/2014/05/remembering-what-you-read/).
 Their concept of writing your notes on the book itself was liberating (it’s okay to WRITE in my book?!?).
-But those notes would then be trapped in the analogue world, locked away until I happened to peruse the book some time in the future.
+Actively writing down notes helped me get more insights out of the text, but those thoughts would then be trapped in the analogue world, locked away until I happened to peruse the book some time in the future.

 ![](/media/2020-05-08-Remember what you read (1).png)